heatmiser/rhel-soe-firstlight/roles/control_node_always/README.md

 # Control Node Role

-This role will setup control nodes for Ansible Automation Workshops (same for all workshop types)
+This role will setup control nodes for Ansible Automation scenarios (same for all scenario types)

 Example: